 Sadly, twenty years ago no one had to plan out visiting a location to see plenty … Read More “North American Migration Of The Monarchs”

 Butterfly Spotting Gear Identify And Camping Out The Lepidoptera

 Butterfly and moth watching can be relaxing and fun.

-7 Best Butterfly Spotting Locations To See The Monarch Butterfly
+7 Best Butterfly Spotting Locations For Monarch Butterfly

 The Monarch butterfly is perhaps the most easily recognized type of butterfly in North America.
 People who have a hobby of watching butterflies are likely already aware that Monarch populations are dying out quickly; the population has decreased ninety percent over the last twenty years.